backstage/backstage/STYLE.md

 ## Use `@remarks` to split long descriptions

 The API reference has an index of exported symbols for each package, which uses a short description, while clicking through to the page for a symbol shows the full description.
-By default all descriptions are considered "short", and you have manually add a divider where the description should be cut off using the `@remarks` tag.
+By default all descriptions are considered "short", and you have to manually add a divider where the description should be cut off using the `@remarks` tag.

 ```ts
 /**